This glossary is divided into four sections:

 - Wage and salary earners

-- Managers and professionals—executives, administrators, and
+- Managers and professionals—executives, administrators, and managers;

-managers; and professional specialties, including architects, engineers,
+and professional specialties, including architects, engineers, natural

-diagnosis and treatment workers, entertainers, and athletes.
+treatment workers, entertainers, and athletes.

 - Technical, sales, and clerical workers—technicians and related